 Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

-Neurodiversity is not a new term, but it is becoming more prominent in working cultures as something to truly celebrate.
+Neurodiversity is not a new term, but it is becoming more prominent in working cultures as something to celebrate.

 Photo by Annie Spratt on Unsplash